apache/solr-site/content/pages/operator/articles/explore-v030-gke.md

 One of the major benefits of an operator is we can extend Kubernetes default behavior to take into account application specific state.
 For instance, when performing a rolling restart of a StatefulSet, K8s will start with the pod with the highest ordinal value and work down to zero, waiting in between for the restarted pod to reach the `Running` state.
-While this approach works, it’s typically too slow for large clusters.
+While this approach works, it’s typically too slow for large clusters, and could possibly be harmful without knowledge of whether replicas on that node are recovering.

 In contrast, the operator enhances the rolling restart operation for StatefulSets to give consideration for which Solr pod hosts the Overseer (restarted last), number of leaders on a pod, and so on.
 The result is an optimized rolling restart process for SolrCloud where multiple pods can be restarted concurrently.
-The operator uses Solr’s cluster status API to ensure at least one replica for every shard is online when deciding which pods to restart concurrently.
+The operator uses Solr’s cluster status API to ensure at least one replica for every shard* is online when deciding which pods to restart concurrently.
 What’s more, these custom reconcile processes adhere to the idea of idempotency that is so important in Kubernetes.
 The reconcile can be called 100 times given the same starting state, the results should be identical from the 1st and 100th.